|

 Consists of photographs of Bonnie Parker and Clyde Barrow and the law

 enforcement officials who killed them (1934).
-These include autopsy photos and photos of
+These include autopsy photos and

-prison.
-Paroled in 1932, Barrow was joined by Bonnie Parker in a series of crimes in
+placed in prison.
+Paroled in 1932, Barrow was joined by Bonnie Parker in a

-Texas, Oklahoma, and Louisiana, which included murder, kidnapping, and robbery.
-They were
+series of crimes in Texas, Oklahoma, and Louisiana, which included murder,

-shot by law enforcement officials near Arcadia, Louisiana in 1934.
+kidnapping, and robbery.
+They were shot by law enforcement officials near

 Baxter, Phil

-Photograph collection, 1879-1959
+Photograph Collection, 1879-1959

 130 copy prints

-SWCPC 11, E1
+SWCPC 11 E1

-(1926-1959) with prints of autographed photographs of singers and musicians Baxter knew.
+(1926-1959) with prints of autographed photographs of singers and musicians

-It also includes photographs of Baxter with E. B. Germany, the co-chair of John Nance
+Baxter knew.
+It also includes photographs of Baxter with E. B. Germany, the

-Garner's campaign to secure the 1932 Democratic presidential nomination; Curtis Sanford,
+co-chair of John Nance Garner's campaign to secure the 1932 Democratic

-the founder of the Cotton Bowl; and of George Clark Bogart, a relative of William Clark of
+George Clark Bogart, a relative of William Clark of the Lewis and Clark

-Baxter was a composer and band leader during the Big Band era of the 1920s and 1930s.
-His
+Baxter was a composer and band leader during the Big Band era of the 1920s and

-group, the "Texas Tommies," played throughout the United States during this
+1930s.
+The Texas Tommies played throughout the United States during this period.

-period.
 Baxter also wrote songs for Bing Crosby and Ginger Rogers.

 Beedle, Macie Mozelle (Huffman)